How To Advertise Your YouTube Video

-You’ve made the decision to start a YouTube channel.
+You’ve decided to start a YouTube channel.
 Great!
-You’ll now require a YouTube marketing strategy to assist you in setting objectives, selecting video subjects, and effectively promoting your brand and advertise your YouTube video on your new channel.
+You’ll now require a YouTube marketing strategy to assist you in setting objectives, selecting video subjects, and effectively promoting your brand and advertising your YouTube video on your new channel.

 YouTube is the only social networking site that only hosts video content.
 You’ll need to schedule regular time to prepare, shoot, edit, market, and assess your content.
 You must also establish the objectives of your brand and make a strategy for how video can help you meet those objectives.